SmartCook-App/back-end/README.md

 ```shell
 $ docker-compose --env-file .env.development -f docker-compose.development.yml up --build
 ```
-Only the first time it takes about 1-2 minutes to build be then the API will be available at
+Only the first time it takes about 1-2 minutes to build be containers as the needed images are downloaded, then the API will be available at <http://localhost:8000>.

-# Deployment
-For the moment we don't have resources for a staging domain, thus we'll be using the production domain as staging domain.

-## Staging